Which airports and airlines have been affected by the outages? | KRDO

 CNN staff

-(CNN) — Many flights across the world have been delayed or grounded due to a major IT system failure.
+(CNN) — Many flights across the world have been delayed or canceled Friday because of a major IT system failure.

-All flights for US airlines United Airlines, Delta Air Lines, and American Airlines were grounded early on Friday, with the Federal Aviation Administration (FAA), citing communication issues.
+All flights for US carriers United Airlines, Delta Air Lines, and American Airlines were grounded early on Friday before operations started ramping up again.

-“The FAA is closely monitoring a technical issue impacting IT systems at U.S. airlines,” reads a statement from the FAA posted early Friday morning on social media.
-“Several airlines have requested FAA assistance with ground stops until the issue is resolved.”
+The Federal Aviation Administration provided assistance to airlines with ground stops as the IT issue was being addressed, the agency said early Friday morning on X.

+“Currently FAA operations are not impacted by the global IT issue,” the FAA posted later on Friday.
+“We continue to monitor the situation closely.”
+The agency also said the IT issue “could continue to affect flights this weekend.”

-As of 11 a.m.
-ET, there were 3,861 canceled flights globally (representing 3.61% of flights), according to data from analytics firm Cirium, with chaotic scenes at airports across the world as passengers waited for updates.
+As of midday Friday, thousands of flights had been canceled globally, with chaotic scenes at airports across the world as passengers waited for updates.

 Here are some of the major airlines and airports that have been impacted by the tech outage: